connxio/docs/docs/connxio-portal/security-configurations.md

 #### Choosing your authentication scheme

-We supply thee authentication schemes in Connxio (CX):
+We supply thee authentication schemes in Connxio:

 ##### OAuth 2.0